From the AMC We Believe statement* on Eternal Security: *(Full AMC Statement)

 Jude 1:1: Jude, a servant of Messiah Yeshua, and brother of James, to the ones called in God the Father, having been set apart, and having been kept [by, or for, or in] Messiah Yeshua:

-Also, 1 Peter 1:5: believers are kept by the power of God through faith unto salvation ready to be revealed in the last time.
+Also, 1 Peter 1:5: believers are kept by the power of God through faith unto salvation ready to be revealed in the

 The words translated kept are different, but one common meaning is guarded.
 God guards, secures, keeps the believer saved in Messiah - not temporarily - but unto salvation ready to be revealed in the last time, that is, until he is home with the Lord in Heaven.